DanielBradford/rubic/testing.md

             mongo.db.type.update({"type_name": i},
                                  {"$inc": {"count": -1}})

+- TEST RECIPE TYPE CANNOT BE DELETED IF A RECIPE EXISTS IN THAT TYPE <span style="color:green">PASSED</span>

+        commit b63a6bc3a52e2b0b83c6dd6f3bb70524b5cc0fcb

 ### **URL Defensive Programming** <span style="color:green">PASSED</span>

 For the purpose of access control i gave the visitor the default session username of "Guest".
 By doing this i was then able to control and manipulate the users access to various parts of the application.

-- This helps prevent non registered users accessing member only areas e.g. someone elses profile
+- This helps prevent non registered users  from accessing member only areas e.g. someone elses profile
 <img src="documents/screenshots/members_only.png">
-- This helps prevent users editing or deleting recipes that were not their own
+- This helps prevent users from editing or deleting recipes that were not their own
-- This helps prevent non ADMIN users accessing the management page.
+- This helps prevent non ADMIN users from accessing the management page.
 <img src="documents/screenshots/admin_only.png">
 - This reduces the scope of malicious or damaging activity within the application